Mailu/Mailu/docs/configuration.rst

 Advanced settings
 -----------------

-The ``API`` (default: False) setting controls if the API endpoint is publicly reachable.
+The ``API`` (default: False) setting controls if the API endpoint is reachable.

 The ``WEB_API`` (default: /api) setting configures the endpoint that the API listens on publicly&interally.
 The path must always start with a leading slash.

 The ``API_TOKEN`` (default: None) enables the API endpoint.
-This token must be passed as query parameter with requests to the API as authentication token.
+This token must be passed as request header to the API as authentication token.

 The ``CREDENTIAL_ROUNDS`` (default: 12) setting is the number of rounds used by the password hashing scheme.
 The number of rounds can be reduced in case faster